pfraze/layer1/README.md

 Conceptually, agents are similar to cursors in a text buffer.
 They represent a position in a state-space, and pass commands on to the maintainer of that state in order to produce effects.
 In editors, a text-cursor passes the keystrokes as commands.
 In Layer1, the commands are chosen from menus, hotkeys, and contextual clicks, and are carried with HTTP messages.

+### Agent services

+An agent's behaviors are defined by a service.
+The service is sent a ALLOC request with the agent's construction data and expected to respond with the location of the new agent.
+The ALLOC request is left open for the lifecycle of the agent; when closed, the agent should be destroyed and its memory freed.
+(A broken link is a "network exception," and should result in a deallocation.)

+When commands are run on agents, they are handled by sending a request to the agent resource.
+The agent enacts the command with subsequent requests, for instance asking the world entities service to change its icon or reposition it.

+### Base-agent proxy

+All agents are contacted through a proxy that lives in Layer1 called the "Base-agent Proxy."
+It provides a basic set of behaviors which can not be overridden.
+For new or custom behaviors, it passes the request up-stream to the agent's service.

+If no agent is selected, the base-agent proxy is used without an upstream.
+Its fixed behaviors include:

+ - MOVE
+ - SPAWN
+ -

 ### Spawning agents

 Agents are spawned from links possessed by other agents (their indexes).
 This is done by scanning the index and selecting a link which is then used to generate the new agent.
+The selected link is passed in the ALLOC request.
 Immediately on creation, the agent sends a HEAD request for its own index.

 The agent exists in a "pre-constructed" state until the initial HEAD response arrives.
-In that state, the link used for creation acts as its index, but with minimal authority (as the link is not canonical).
+In that state, agent cannot accept commands.
 The waiting period for the response is its "construction" period.
+When ready, the agent sends the response headers to the ALLOC request.

 The Layer1 client maintains a set of index queries for its known agent types.
 The matches against an agent's index are used to populate the menu of spawnable agents.